 Let's face it.
 When we are building a Mk12 we want everything just right.
 Charlie's is here to help.
 Here is our short list of barrels that will work wonders for you, already coated to spec, and we have included the Mk12 barrel and the Allen Engineering long or short collar, brake and thread protector.
 You benefit from our research, our testing, and clone ready barrel.

-Just add this setup to your clone receiver setup, or if you are looking for a speciality Mk12 inspired look, have at it.
+Just add this setup to your clone receiver setup, or if you are looking for a specialty Mk12 inspired look, have at it.
 Oh, you might also need the right handguard, optic, stock, bipod and rings.

 We have done the research.
 We have purchased a number of popular barrels and put them through the test to see if we could fit the Ops, Inc or Allen Engineering collar and brake on the barrel, and then attach the AEM-5 / Ops Inc. #12 suppressor on the barrel with collar and brake setup.